shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 ## Config Organization

 Before beginning the process of building your simple pipeline, you need to understand how the pipeline configurations are organized and how they work.
 The following graphic highlights the major components of the configuration and their purposes.
-For additional information about configurations and their administration, see the [Administering Toolkit](https://support.shotgunsoftware.com/hc/en-us/articles/219033178-Administering-Toolkit) article.
+For additional information about configurations and their administration, see the [Administering Toolkit](https://developer.shotgridsoftware.com/425b1da4/?title=Advanced+Toolkit+Administration) article.

 {% include figure src="./images/tutorial/image_11.png" %}

 ### Project Schema

 The simple pipeline you will build in this tutorial uses the project schema provided by the Default configuration.
 You can browse the **`config/core/schema`** folder to get a feel for the structure that will be created as Toolkit Apps write files to disk.
-For additional information about configuring the project directory structure, see the [File System Configuration Reference](https://support.shotgunsoftware.com/hc/en-us/articles/219039868) documentation.
+For additional information about configuring the project directory structure, see the [File System Configuration Reference](https://developer.shotgridsoftware.com/82ff76f7/?title=Filesystem+Configuration+Reference) documentation.

 ### Templates

 This tutorial also uses the templates defined in the Default pipeline configuration.
 You can open the **`config/core/templates.yml`** file to get a peek at the templates that are used by the apps to map input and output files to paths on disk.
-For more information about the templating system, see the [File System Configuration Reference](https://support.shotgunsoftware.com/hc/en-us/articles/219039868) documentation.
+For more information about the templating system, see the [File System Configuration Reference](https://developer.shotgridsoftware.com/82ff76f7/?title=Filesystem+Configuration+Reference) documentation.

 ### Hooks

 Much of this tutorial will involve modifying App hooks in order to customize the artist workflows.
 Before diving into that customization, you should have a basic understanding of what hooks are, how they work, and where they live.
-Read through the Hooks section of the  [Administration](https://support.shotgunsoftware.com/hc/en-us/articles/219033178#Hooks) and [Configuration](https://support.shotgunsoftware.com/hc/en-us/articles/219033178#Hooks) documentation.
+Read through the Hooks section of the  [Administration](https://developer.shotgridsoftware.com/425b1da4/?title=Advanced+Toolkit+Administration#hooks) documentation.

 As you progress through the tutorial, you will be asked to "take over" a hook defined by one of the Toolkit Apps.
 The process of taking over an app hook is straightforward.
 Each time you're asked to do so, simply follow these steps: